Rosetta Stone of Neural Mass Models

 Because WILCO encodes excitation and inhibition explicitly, it offers a clean bridge to perturbation and inference.
 In Dynamic Causal Modeling (DCM) for fMRI, replacing the usual bilinear neuronal state equation with a WILCO‑type nonlinearity improves model evidence on multiple datasets while preserving physiological interpretability of effective connectivity and local transfer functions \cite{Sadeghi2020}.
 Clinically, introducing a non‑monotone (depolarization‑block) activation into a single WILCO microcircuit reproduces focal epileptiform activity and its spread, providing mechanistic handles for presurgical hypothesis testing \cite{Meijer2015}; conversely, disease‑specific applications at the whole‑brain scale use WILCO oscillators to explore how regional vulnerabilities and synaptic downscaling alter global connectivity and responsiveness \cite{SanchezRodriguez2024}.
 Stochastic variants poised near critical points reproduce avalanche statistics and scaling of spontaneous activity, offering a testbed for hypotheses about critical brain dynamics and their departures under pathology \cite{deCandia2021,Apicella2022,Alvankar2023}.

 Comparative studies situate WILCO among other whole‑brain models.
-Multi‑modal head‑to‑head work reports that WILCO and SL networks achieve broadly comparable fits to MEG and fMRI benchmarks once conduction delays and local E/I homeostasis are respected; WC often affords advantages on spatiotemporal measures (e.g., functional‑connectivity dynamics, the size distribution of transient oscillatory modes) thanks to its explicit rate saturation and E/I partition, whereas SL’s normal‑form compactness facilitates analytic reductions and turbulence‑style analyses \cite{Castaldo2023}.
+Multi‑modal head‑to‑head work reports that WILCO and SL networks achieve broadly comparable fits to MEG and fMRI benchmarks once conduction delays and local E/I homeostasis are respected; WC often affords advantages on spatiotemporal measures (e.g., functional‑connectivity dynamics, the size distribution of transient oscillatory modes) thanks to its explicit rate saturation and E/I partition, whereas SL’s normal‑form compactness facilitates analytic reductions and turbulence‑style analyses \cite{castaldo2023multi}.
 Systematic benchmarking across cohorts further underscores that no single model dominates all metrics: for some summary statistics and parcellations, simpler linear baselines can rival or exceed nonlinear formalisms, and reliability/subject‑specificity depend strongly on the targets of fit \cite{Domhof2022}.
 In practice, WILCO is most compelling when questions hinge on mechanistic E/I balance, pharmacology, stimulation, seizure dynamics or nonequilibrium signatures; when phase‑only timing, graph‑spectral tractability or normal‑form universality are paramount, Kuramoto/SL (and linear surrogates) may be the better lens.
-In all cases, WILCO’s strengths and limitations are transparent: it trades spiking detail for a compact E/I mean‑field that is expressive enough to capture oscillations, multistability, and metastability while staying close to the biological levers experiments can manipulate.
+In all cases, WILCO's strengths and limitations are transparent.
+WILCO is a phenomenological rate model, originally formulated at the population level rather than derived from spiking dynamics: a compact E/I mean-field that is expressive enough to capture oscillations, multistability, and metastability while staying close to the biological levers experiments can manipulate.